-Writing reviews on most of the services and stuffs I use is something I enjoy doing and yes, I use this blog in really expressing myself and here i am writing my review on NameCheap shared hosting and my experience with using NameCheap Web-Hosting Service in hosting my WordPress blog.
+Writing reviews on most of the services and stuffs I use is something I enjoy doing and yes, I use this blog in really expressing myself.
+Here, i am sharing my review on NameCheap shared hosting and my experience with using NameCheap Web-Hosting Service in hosting my WordPress blog.

-On that fateful day, I got notified via email that I have exhausted my bandwidth hence I sent a ticket to my hosting company but I got no response, I tried upgrading my account with my GTB mastercard but it was declined(tho it was later made clear to me that they do not accept payment less than $3 via credit cards).
+On that fateful day, I got notified via email that I have exhausted my bandwidth.
+I sent a ticket to my hosting company but I got no response.
+I tried upgrading my account with my GTB mastercard but it was declined.
+It was later made clear to me that they do not accept payment less than $3 via credit cards.

 My Experience / Review On NameCheap Shared Web-Hosting

 Yes, I made the payment using my GTBank Credit card that day and it was accepted as my means of payment and my blog was moved from my host to namecheap that same day.
 Although it took sometime for the DNS propagation to fully implement and circulate round all the browsers but I was happy that my blog was back on that day.

 The second day of using namecheap, my daily page-views went slightly below what it used to be.
 Oh well, I felt probably it could be due to the DNS propagation issue.

 The third day, my page views went even lower but I wasn’t that bothered because I believe it could take sometime for my traffic to be stable to what it used to be or better but it never did.

 I became worried when my traffic became like 5000 below what it used to be.
 I wanted to be sure what the problem was, hence, I was patient for like a week.
 But, my traffic went drastically low like 5000 to 6000 below what it used to be.

 I contacted the support team and it was made known to me that my WordPress blog uses too much CPU and resource usage.
 Due to this resource usage, my account was giving some visitors errors when they accessed my website.
 Although some suggestions were made like using cloud-flare.